Mitsunee/fgo-timers/docs/CONTRIBUTING.md

   - note that all files in here should be ESM and use the `.mjs` file extension.
 They are currently not compatible with utils in `./src/utils`!
 - src:
   - components: (alias `"@components"`) Contains React components.
 Note that as a convention only the `index.js` of each component is meant to be imported.
 This file should either default export the component or in rare cases named export the component and any Parent/Child components intended to be used with it.
+  - server: new location for all SSG, SSR and related util functions
   - stores: (alias `"@stores"`) Contains all stores and their logic
   - styles: (alias `"@styles"`) Contains CSS Modules for all pages, the global stylesheet and theme configs
   - utils: (alias `"@utils"`) contains utility functions
     - hooks: contains React hooks
-    - server: contains all utilities meant to be used with SSR or SSG and **not** shipped to the client.
+    - server: old SSG utils (currently getting rewritten)

 To make new pages and components you can use the `new` script.
 See `yarn new --help` for more inforation.